doismellburning/o_portfolio_api_old/docs/api_endpoints.rst

 by trainee doctors within the NHS.

 We use token based sessions for authentication.
-The token should always be sent in request headers using the `WWW-Authenticate` key (see the docs for the `login` endpoint below for starting a session).
+The token should always be sent in request headers using the `Authorization` key and the string literal `Token<space>` prefixing your token (see the docs for the `login` endpoint below for starting a session).

 Currently the API is hosted here: